melmzv/huwiwiQuartoThesis/README.md

 5. Copy the file `_secrets.env` to `secrets.env` in the project main directory.
 Then edit the `secret.env` by adding your WRDS credentials.

 > [!CAUTION]
-> Ensure your WRDS credentials are stored securely in `secrets.env`.
+> Ensure your database credentials are stored securely in `secrets.env`.
 Sharing this file or exposing its contents could compromise access to sensitive data.

 > [!NOTE]
 > First time you run the `pull_wrds_data.py` script, it will ask you to enter your WRDS credentials.
 You should enter them again and choose `y` to save the `.pgpass` file.
 This will save your credentials in the `.pgpass` file so that you do not need to enter them again.